 Students transferring into Hinds Community College should see below for more information.

-Please note: Due to changing technologies and workforce needs, some programs may have limitations on the amount of time allowed between completing a transfer class and applying for the degree.
+NOTE: Due to changing technologies and workforce needs, some programs may have limitations on the amount of time allowed between completing a transfer class and applying for the degree.
 In these cases, students may contact the appropriate Dean at the campus/location of their program, to discuss their options.

 Students taking online courses must meet the same graduation requirements as all other students.